 The philosophy and culture of ECH Inc. was shaped by ECH's founder, Garnet E Rundle.
 He was a visionary who recognised the need for affordable retirement housing for older South Australians, and especially for war widows.

 In 1964 Rundle placed an advertisement in the South Australian newspaper, The Advertiser, seeking expressions of interest to form an enterprise to assist the elderly.
 Five people responded, and at the first meeting the Elderly Citizens Homes of SA was created, and later registered as an incorporated association on the 2nd July 1964.

 And so began an enterprise that has become one of the most valued providers of aged care services in South Australia.

-Today, ECH’s purpose “To be an enterprise that promotes self-determination and enables people to have the best life possible as they age” is built firmly upon ECH's historic foundations.
+Today, the ECH purpose is “To be an enterprise that promotes self-determination and enables people to have the best life possible as they age” is built firmly upon ECH's historic foundations.

 As time passed, Elderly Citizens Homes expanded into the residential care sector and developed a reputation for the delivery of quality service that still exists today.
 The name Elderly Citizens Homes was simplified in the 1970s to ECH Inc. to reflect the changes in service, while still retaining the essence of the name given to the enterprise by Rundle.